raspberrypilearning/slug/en/step_8.md

 ## Eat vegetables

 Your slug already appears to eat the vegetables.
-Have you noticed that once you've eaten the first three vegetables that appear, no more vegetables ever appear regardless of how long you wait.
+Have you noticed that, once she has eaten the first three vegetables, no more vegetables ever appear regardless of how long you wait.

 **Can you work out why this is?**